-8.1.5.10 Clamping screws or nuts of terminals intended for the connection of protective conductors shall be adequately secured against accidental loosening and it shall not be possible to unclamp them without the use of a tool.
+8.1.5.10 Clamping screws or nuts of terminals intended for the connection of protective conductors shall be adequately secured against accidental loosening and it shall not be possible to unclamp them without a tool.

 Compliance is checked by manual test.